aussiesloth/the-safex-mine/docs/PROJECT_SPECIFICATION.md

 The GUI must launch the miner without a visible console but keep diagnostic logs accessible.

+### Windows privilege model

+RandomX MSR optimisation is a mandatory performance requirement for the Windows release.

+The Tauri GUI itself must remain at normal user privilege.
+A narrowly scoped Windows helper should obtain elevation through UAC and launch/manage the bundled XMRig process with the privileges required for MSR optimisation.

+The elevated helper should remain available throughout the current application run so that Stop -> Start and configuration-driven XMRig restarts do not repeatedly request elevation.

+The helper must terminate when the application closes and must not expose arbitrary command or executable execution.

+The application should verify successful MSR application and must not silently present a substantially degraded non-MSR mining state as normal operation.

 ## 4. Mining modes

 - **Calm:** approximately 40% of XMRig's useful/optimal RandomX thread set.